-maintain a viable agri-tourism program that adjusts with changes in population, consumer interests, and farmers' needs.
-87. Regulations should be enforced ; Enforcement is good applications complexity doesn't guarantee 88.
-See above.
-89. Seems like a logical step.
-90. Skagit is an agricultural county. keep it that way!
-91. stop county controls of access use of farmland 92.
-Stop destroying farmland93.
+60. I'm not sure limiting the ability to pass on event permission is maintain a viable agri-tourism program that adjusts with a good way to support the value of farmland. changes in population, consumer interests, and farmers' 61. just make the goals of the program clear and have the regulations fit to support the regulations 97 needs.
+Regulations should be enforced; Enforcement is good 62 Large-impact events need to ensure that the infrastructure 07. applications complexity doesn't guarantee 02. still exists.
+00 See above.
+62 63.
+Seems like a logical step.
+64. Skagit is an agricultural county. keep it that way!
+65. , , stop county controls of access use of farmland way, if there are problems they can be corrected.
+Stop destroying farmland 66.
+Needs to be evaluated on a yearly basis.
 Sure.
-94. There should include an anonymous complaint mechanism so problems of non-compliance can be addressed quickly, not every 5 years.
-95. These permits should be reviewed annually 96.
-This seems very reasonable and is consistent with the stated goals.
-97. Unused permitted operations should be ended.
-98. We need to keep this in check 99.
-Without monitoring and enforcement, there is no real regulation.
+67. · 94.
+There should include an anonymous complaint mechanism so 68. problems of non-compliance can be addressed quickly, not 69.
+No every 5 years.
+No These permits should be reviewed annually 71.
+96. This seems very reasonable and is consistent with the stated No opinion goals.
+73. Unused permitted operations should be ended.
+74. We need to keep this in check something is a permitted use it should be assumed it can be 99.
+Without monitoring and enforcement, there is no real used whenever for that use regulation.
 We hear arguments supporting "property rights".
-Well, open space and farmland receive tax benefits for current use.
-That alone is reason to enforce zoning requirements.
-100. Work on other things like homelessness and housing.
-101. x 102.
-Yearly renewal is a better format to follow so businesses don't misuse the privilege of selling to the community.
-103. Yes 104.
-Yes 105.
-Yes 106. yes 107.
-Yes 108.
-Yes 109.
+75. No. It should be up to the new owner if they want to continue Well, open space and farmland receive tax benefits for with The permit to use or not. current use.
+That alone is reason to enforce zoning Not a high priority requirements.
+77. Not sure. .
+Work on other things like homelessness and housing.
+78. 0 101 79.
+102 .
+Yearly renewal is a better format to follow so businesses review or evaluation don't misuse the privilege of selling to the community.
+80. Once farmland has been converted, the horses have left the .
+Yes corral. .
+Yes 81. option (a) with a two-year review.
+105 .
+Yes 82.
+Option A, for high activity levels. . yes 83.
+Periodic re-certification is a good idea, but needs to be done 107 .
+Yes in a way that does not effectively undermine the value and/or 108 .
+Yes financial viability of compliant businesses.
+109 .
 Yes, but not 5 years.
 Maybe 2 years.
-110. Yes, sort out a win/ win process for county ,owners and neighbors.
+84. Periodic review should be mandatory so that non-compliance 110 .
+Yes, sort out a win/ win process for county ,owners and is "nipped in the bud." neighbors.
 All need input, communication is Essential.
-111. Yes, this seems reasonable.
-112. Yes, this should be a priority" 113.
+85. Permits should not convey with the property when it is sold.
+111 .
+Yes, this seems reasonable.
+In the same way Schedule Fs don't convey .
+Yes, this should be a priority" 86.
+Providing for periodic re-evaluation under terms and .
 Yes.
-To ensure the agriculture is not compromised
+To ensure the agriculture is not compromised conditions stated in advance will enable the County to ·